rameshelamathi/k2store/index.md

 If you are running a store with K2Store, please consider switching to J2Store.
 NOTE: You will need to re-create your products as Joomla articles because J2Store uses the Joomla articles as products.

-### I still have an active PRO subscription

-Please get in touch with us at [J2Store](https://www.j2store.org/support/contact-us.html).
-We can assist with transferring it.

 ### Why J2Store?

 As we mentioned earlier, [J2Store](https://www.j2store.org) has grown to become the most popular eCommerce toolkit for Joomla.
 With over 100+ features, you can build almost any type of eCommerce websites with J2Store.